gallijs/prime-multiplication-table/README.md

 Also simply `rake` will run test and linter.

 ## Thoughts and Improvement
 I'm overall pleased with the project.
-The PrimeTable is well documented and has some relavent and useful methods.
+The PrimeTable is well documented and has some relevant and useful methods.
 Also all of the methods for the PrimeTable have some testing.

 Improvement possibilities:
 - More testing related to the parser and covering error cases there
 - There are faster algorithms for generating prime numbers such as Sieve of Atkin
 - Creating the multiplication table and the presentation of it could be decoupled
-- Also for the `#print_multiplication_table` could be in a separate module form more generalized math problems.
+- Also for the `#print_multiplication_table` could be in a separate module for more generalized math problems.
 Since it could create a multiplication table for any array of integers not just primes.
 - Create a nicer output for the table.
 The way the table is printed to the console is pretty crude.
 Could even generate a nice html file instead.

 ## License